 One of the grandma proudly points out photos of Prince Charles as previous diners hanging neatly on the wall, along with other members of notoriety such as Pavarotti throughout the decades.
 The walls adorned proudly with old newspaper clippings raving about what seems to be an “institution” of Florentine fare.

-We also ordered a sort of ground filet “Crochette di filetto” in a mouthwatering, tangy savor-rich tomato sauce.
-They had baked these puppies (not actually made of puppy) in lieu of pan-frying them, which is also practiced.
+Some positive notes: we also ordered a sort of ground filet “Crochette di filetto” in a mouthwatering, tangy savor-rich tomato sauce.
+They had baked these polpette in lieu of pan-frying them, which is also practiced.
 It seems that the second courses (meat-based) were on point.
 Juicy texture and specked with aromatic herbs.
 The mains would be worth going back for.
 However, just out of principle I’m not sure I’d ever return.

 Take what I have to say with a grain of salt.
 Is there anyone out there who has been to Trattoria Coco Lezzone?
 I’d love to know your thoughts and if you think this was just a series of unfortunate coincidences.
 I’d like to think it was, it seems like such a cute eatery and the mains would be worth a second chance.